Robust inference with knockoffs: FDR control results

 In a similar fashion, imagine running a multiple comparison procedure, e.g.~the Benjamini--Hochberg procedure, with p-values that are not uniformly distributed under the null.
 Then in such a situation, we cannot hope to achieve error control over {\em all} nulls if some of the null p-values follow grossly incorrect distributions.
 However, we may still hope to achieve reasonable control over those nulls for which the p-value is close to uniform.

-As we remarked earlier, our FDR bounds apply universally (in a sense, they are worst-case bounds) and it is expected that in any practical scenario, the achieved FDR would be lower than that suggested by our upper bounds.
-In particular, our theorem applies to any construction of the statistics $W$, including adversarial constructions that might be chosen deliberately to try to detect the differences between the $X_j$'s and the $\bigxko_j$'s.
-In practice, $W$ would instead be chosen to try to identify strong correlations with $Y$, and we would not expect that this type of statistic is worst-case in terms of finding discrepancies between the distributions of $X_j$ and $\bigxko_j$.
-In fact, empirical studies \cite{candes2016panning,sesia2017gene} have already reported on the robustness of model-X knockoffs vis-\`a-vis possibly large model misspecifications when $W$ is chosen to identify a strong dependence between $X$ and $Y$.
+A noteworthy aspect of this result is that it makes no modeling assumption whatsoever.
+Indeed, our FDR control guarantees hold in any setting---no matter the relationship $\PYX$ between $Y$ and $X$, no matter the distribution $\PX$ of the feature vector $X$, and no matter the test statistics $W$ the data analyst has decided to employ (as long as $W$ obeys the flip-sign condition).
+What the theorem says is that when we use estimated conditionals $\Phj$, if the $\Phj$'s are close to the true conditionals $\Pj$ in the sense that the quantities $\kl_j$ are small, then the FDR is well under control.
+(In the ideal case where we use the true conditionals, then $\kl_j = 0$ for all $j \in \nulls$, and we automatically recover the FDR-control result from \citet{candes2018panning}; that is, we get FDR control at the nominal level $q$ since we can take $\epsilon = 0$.)

-Finally, we close this section by emphasizing that the proof of \thmref{fdr_robust}, which is presented in \secref{proof}, employs arguments that are completely different from those one finds in the existing literature on knockoffs.
-We discuss the novelties in our techniques in \secref{proof}.
+Finally, we close this section by emphasizing that the proof of \thmref{fdr_robust} employs arguments that are completely different from those one finds in the existing literature on knockoffs.
+We discuss the novelties in our techniques in \appref{proofs}.